 Many complain about the standard of service in restaurants in Italy.
 It seems you pay for the food, wine and not much else.
 But this place is an exception and you can see that through their TripAdvisor reviews if you don’t believe us!
 The food is fab, with great dishes like risotto on offer.
 The wine is tasty, we suggest trying something from northern Italy.
 The service is very friendly!
 What more could you want from a place to sit down and enjoy a delicious cosy lunch.

-If you find yourself in the area in the evening, you might fancy a craft cocktail or glass of wine?
-Then this is the place to go.
+If you find yourself in the area in the evening, you might fancy a craft cocktail or glass of wine.
+If you’re in the Jewish Ghetto area, this is the place to go.
 The owner is super welcoming and if you check their Facebook page you can plan a visit on a night with live music!

 Last, but certainly not least, is our favorite gelateria in all of Rome!
-The family who run this little shop near to Largo di Torre Argentina, use nothing but fresh seasonal ingredients to make their gelato.
+The family who runs this little shop near to Largo di Torre Argentina use nothing but fresh seasonal ingredients to make their gelato.
 The pistacchio is a brown-green color, meaning it’s not got any additives.
-They also serve weird and wonderful flavors like lemon and basil (my absolute favorite) and sometimes even tobacco (I haven’t built up the courage to try that one yet.
+They also serve weird and wonderful flavors like lemon and basil and sometimes even tobacco.

 Expect richer flavors in winter and zestier flavors in summer.
 We promise you won’t regret the visit.
 Have fun in the Rome Jewish Ghetto!